riddhichhabra/spectrum-visualizer/Code/flow-of-things.md

 - Add magnitudes
 - Scaling

-**NOTE**
+> [!NOTE]
-Light up the lowest row by default, so height reduces to 15
+> Light up the lowest row by default, so height reduces to 15

 Determination of the scaling factor:\
 $$Factor = \frac{\text{Max Height \(15\)}}{\text{Max FFT Magnitude}}$$